Nenkai/relink-modding/docs/resources/quest_drop_rates.md

     * Some curio drops appears to be locked until Proud difficulty is reached.
     * Proud difficulty is a 100% chance of curio drop.
     * Curio drops start on Hard difficulty.
+    * The other curios don't actually have names.
+The 'T' naming should be used instead (Tier)

 ## Bash the Goblin Hordes (401310)